Wyatt at the Coyote Palace: Critical reception

 Wyatt at the Coyote Palace was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 80, based on 10 reviews.
 Aggregator Album of the Year gave the release a 76 out of 100 based on a critical consensus of 6 reviews.

+Track listing

+Although the album's booklet reverses the first two tracks of Disc 2, the tracklist of the actual media is as above.